Spring 2025

 Other Expectations

-You are expected to attend every lecture, because they will have explanations of the material and interactive problem solving exercises that are important for learning the material.
+You are expected to attend every lecture, including the Wednesday ones, because they will have explanations of the material and interactive problem solving exercises that are important for learning the material.
 However, exceptions can be made for extenuating circumstances.
 If you cannot attend a particular lecture, please email me as soon as you can.

 You are expected to seek help from me and/or the tutors when you have trouble with the course material.
 Our job is to help you succeed!
 Sometimes students are embarrassed to seek help, especially when they are very far behind.
 We are not judgmental and are happy to help you with absolutely any material related to the course, no matter how long ago that material may have been covered.